The aim of brand purpose is to change the world for the better (most of the time).

 Sentiments change dramatically across borders and even within countries.

-Local data enables you to identify elements in consumers’ personal lives that trigger actions (both from a commercial and wider perspective) and tailor your messaging accordingly.
+Local data enables you to identify elements in consumers’ personal lives that trigger actions (both from a commercial and wider perspective) so you can tailor your brand purpose statement and messaging accordingly.

 How?

-Regional data from GlobalWebIndex allows you to segment, compare and analyze consumers in a specific area to see how their commercial and emotional responses relate to wider populations.
-There are four key psychographic indicators that should be highlighted in each region.
+Regional data allows you to segment, compare, and analyze consumers in a specific area to see how their commercial and emotional responses relate to wider populations.
+Four key psychographic indicators should be highlighted in each region:

 • Lifestyle motivations